noobwarrior-org/noobwarrior/README.md

 # noobWarrior
-An all-in-one toolkit to help aid the preservation and archival of Roblox content, so that you can edit and play Roblox games in an untouched state, even if they entirely disappear off the Roblox website.
+noobWarrior is a preservation toolkit and server emulator for Roblox; it lets you play and host entirely offline Roblox games on your computer that do not rely on the official Roblox services by leveraging your backed up content.
 It's invaluable for both developers and players.

-It lets you play and host entirely offline Roblox games on your computer that do not rely on the official Roblox services by leveraging your backed up content.
+## Technicals
 Content for a piece of media on Roblox is organized into databases, which can be mounted and layered on top of each other.
-A HTTP server is ran in the background, mimicking the Roblox API and serving files/metadata from these databases.
+A server emulator is ran in the background, mimicking the Roblox API and serving files/metadata from these databases.

-Users connect to these HTTP servers using the noobWarrior launcher, which is then set as a proxy (so that they can access asset files from the server hoster) and they are then coordinated to the right game servers.
+Users connect to these server emulators using the noobWarrior launcher, which is then set as a proxy (so that they can access asset files from the server hoster) and they are then coordinated to the right game servers.
-The Roblox client is patched on the fly to have all asset and API requests redirect to the HTTP server.
+The Roblox client is patched on the fly to have all asset and API requests redirect to the server emulator.

 A master database is used to automatically store all user-generated actions/content that can occur from players interacting in your game servers, like friending each other.

-If this all sounds complicated to you, don't worry; the program handles most of this for you, this is merely describing the inner-workings of how everything works.

 ## Features
 ### Database Utility
-This is the main part of the program.
 All noobWarrior database files are edited and viewed using this tool, and it allows you to backup almost any form of user-generated content on the Roblox website, granted you have the appropriate permissions.

 This includes entire Roblox games (thumbnails, places, visits, badges, etc), assets (models, clothing, gear, ...), user profiles (outfits, inventories), whatever the hell you can name.